bright/new-www/content/blog/2018-05-10-reasons-to-join-bright.md

 ### 3. Because of flexibility

 Either you are a morning bird or a night owl, you will find a good time to work with us.
 You can start work from 6.00 to 10.00 a.m. **The time you work should comply to your efficiency curve.** If you prefer to work at home, we also do not see any problem with that, but remember that after all we want you to be an integral part of a team, not a remote stranger.
 Oh, and we are flexible also if it comes about the type of agreement you prefer.
 We really do not mind whether your choice is B2B, a permanent agreement or temporary one.
 You can choose the best one for you.

+<div class="important-info"><h2>We value responsibility and freedom </h2><div>**The time you work should comply to your efficiency curve.** If you prefer to work at home, we also do not see any problem with that, but remember that after all we want you to be an integral part of a team, not a remote stranger.</div></div>

 ### 4. Because of knowledge sharing